philemonnwanne/altschool-cloud-exercises/Month-02/Exercise-09/exercise-09.md

 Number of Hosts = 2^<sup>n</sup> - 2

 Where **n** = number of host bits minus two

             = number of host bits - 2

 This is because the first and last IP addresses are always reserved for the network and broadcast ID's respectively

+> Note
-Note > In this case we have to count the number of host's bits (0's) in the net mask binary starting from the right, which will give a total of **3**
+In this case we have to count the number of host's bits (0's) in the net mask binary starting from the right, which will give a total of **3**

 Number of hosts = 2^<sup>3</sup> - 2

                 = 8 - 2

                 = 6

 From the details above we can then calculate the range of IP addresses and the broadcast:

+> Note
-> Note: The **first & last IP adress** will be reserved for the network and broadcast so:
+The **first & last IP adress** will be reserved for the network and broadcast so:

 Network IP adress = **193.16.20.32**

 Min Range of IP's = **193.16.20.33**

 Max Range of IP's = **193.16.20.38**

 Broadcast IP adress = **193.16.20.39**